-The results in this section are in line with the view that the lasting imprint of local economic shocks on people's health can be at least in part driven by the limited resources that parents can put into their children's environment.
+Taken together, the results in this section are in line with the view that the lasting imprint of local economic shocks on people's health can be at least in part driven by the limited resources that parents can put into their children's environment.
+We find no evidence that this effect is mediated by fertility choices.